Melasmar-711/rotary_inverted_pendulum/README.md

 # prequesites
 if you are using the Hardware in the loop simulink model in the real life application:
--Simulink Hardware Support package for arduino -Drivers guide
+- Simulink Hardware Support package for arduino
+- Drivers guide

 if you are using the simulink model in the real life application:
 - Arduinoio